Resources for Privacy Act 2020 changes available

 Privacy Act changes may affect schools and early learning services.

-On 1 December the new Privacy Act comes into effect.
 Schools and early learning providers will need to make change to comply with the new privacy protections for individuals and obligations for organisations.

 Key changes that may impact schools and early learning services are: